apache/cloudstack-documentation/source/plugins/ipv6.rst

 IPv6 ACL
 ########

 IPv6 ACL rules for an IPv6 supported VPC network tier can be managed using Network ACL lists for the VPC.
-IPv6 CIDRs can specified while adding or updating an ACL rule.
+IPv6 CIDRs can be specified while adding or updating an ACL rule.

 |add-ipv6-acl-rule-form.png|
 |ipv6-acl-list.png|